 Magnetic resonance imaging (MRI) of the body uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of the inside of your body.
-It may be used to help diagnose or monitor treatment for a variety of conditions within the chest, abdomen, and pelvis.
+Doctors may use it to help diagnose or monitor treatment for a variety of conditions within the chest, abdomen, and pelvis.
 If you are pregnant, the doctor may use body MRI to safely monitor your baby.

 Tell your doctor about any health problems, recent surgeries, or allergies and whether there's a possibility you are pregnant.
 The magnetic field is not harmful, but it may cause some medical devices to malfunction.
 Most orthopedic implants pose no risk, but you should always tell the technologist if you have any devices or metal in your body.
 Guidelines about eating and drinking before your exam vary between facilities.
-Unless you are told otherwise, take your regular medications as usual.
-Leave jewelry at home and wear loose, comfortable clothing.
+Unless your doctor says otherwise, take your regular medications as usual.
+You should remove all jewelry, avoid wearing makeup, and wear loose, comfortable clothing.
 Most MRI facilities will ask that you change to a hospital gown.
 Some clothing may contain metallic fibers which cannot be worn inside the MRI.
 If you have claustrophobia or anxiety, you may want to ask your doctor for a mild sedative prior to the exam.
 If you take any relaxation medication, you should make sure you have a ride home.

 - What is MRI of the Body?